darshcloud/CMPE_281_Project1_Filebox/README.md

   The Filebox Application uses a highly scalable and available DNS service called the Route 53 to route user requests to the filebox application.
 The application currently uses simple routing and can be changed to latency-based routing, weighted routing or geographical location-based routing based on the application needs.<br/>

 * Amazon RDS (PostgreSQL instance)<br/>
 The Filebox Application uses an Amazon RDS (PostgreSQL instance) a highly available and storage scalable relational database service.
 The database is used to store user data and file metadata uploaded by the users.
-This application uses Single AZ as multi-AZ is not available in free tier.
-To achieve multi-AZ, modify the existing DB instance to multi-AZ deployment where the RDS automatically creates a standby instance in different availability zone.<br/>
+This application currently uses Single AZ as multi-AZ is not available in free tier.
+To achieve multi-AZ, modify the existing DB instance to the instance which enables multi-AZ deployment where the RDS automatically creates a standby instance in different availability zone.<br/>

 * AWS Lambda<br/>
   In Filebox Application, any delete events which occur on S3 buckets trigger a lambda function which will in turn invoke SNS topic to send notification via email to the registered recipient.<br/>